-- i. are integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment, and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS; - ii. areis selected by the individual from among setting options including non-disability specific settings.
-The setting options are identified and documented in the person-centered service plan and are based on the individual's needs and preferences; - iii. ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint; - iv. optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact; and - v. facilitates individual choice regarding services and supports, and who provides them.
+- A. are integrated and support full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment, and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS; - B. are selected by the individual from among setting options including non-disability specific settings.
+The setting options are identified and documented in the person-centered service plan and are based on the individual's needs and preferences; - C. ensure an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint; - D. optimize, but do not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact; and - E. facilitate individual choice regarding services and supports, and who provides them.